nicm42/100-days-of-code/log2.md

 Thoughts: The flex stuff I knew, although not about gap.
 I definitely need to watch the series on pseudo elements, because I still find them a bit of a mystery.

 Link to work: None

+Day 73: 21st April 2020
+Progress: Did today's Conquering Responsive Layouts.
+Then watched part 1 of Kevin's video series on pseudo elements.

+Thoughts: THe flex stuff was all things I knew.
+It was good to have the pseudo elements basics explained.

+Link to work: None